OAI/OpenAPI-Specification/proposals/005_Beta.md

 ## Proposed solution

-Add a "beta" or "experimental" boolean field which specifies that an items in the API is not yet fully stable and supported, may change without a major version bump, and as such should be used with caution.
+Add a "beta" or "experimental" field which specifies that an items in the API is not yet fully stable and supported, may change without a major version bump, and as such should be used with caution.

 _(I don't have a strong opinion about the naming - "beta" and "experimental" are two ideas - perhaps there is another word that conveys it better?
 For the rest of the proposal I'll refer to it as "beta" for brevity.)_

 Downstream tools could then make use of this metadata:

 - Tools like swagger-ui could surface this in the documentation they generate so integrators are made aware.
 Beta items could also be filtered out of the documentation if desired.
-- Tools
+- Tools for detecting and preventing breaking changes could take this into consideration when deciding whether a change is breaking.

 ## Detailed design